Tulasidurga1/Key_presser_js/README.md

 ### JavaScript (index.js):

 -An event listener is added to the document object, listening for the "keydown" event.
 This event fires when a key is pressed.
-Inside the event listener:<br>
+-Inside the event listener:-
-The container variable is selected, referring to the <div> element with the class "container."
+-The container variable is selected, referring to the <div> element with the class "container."
-The innerText of the container is cleared to prepare it for new content.
+-The innerText of the container is cleared to prepare it for new content.
-Information about the pressed key and its key code is displayed:
+-Information about the pressed key and its key code is displayed:
-A new <h1> (header) element is created with text indicating the pressed key.
+-A new <h1> (header) element is created with text indicating the pressed key.
-A new <p> (paragraph) element is created with text indicating the key code.
+-A new <p> (paragraph) element is created with text indicating the key code.<br>
-Both the <h1> and <p> elements are appended as child elements to the container to display the information.
+-Both the <h1> and <p> elements are appended as child elements to the container to display the information.<br>
-CSS (style.css):
+-CSS (style.css):

-# CSS is used to style the page.
+### CSS is used to style the page.
-The * selector applies styles to all elements, setting margins, padding, and the box-sizing property.
+-The * selector applies styles to all elements, setting margins, padding, and the box-sizing property.
-The .container class styles the div element:
+-The .container class styles the div element:
-It uses flexbox to center its content both vertically and horizontally.
+-It uses flexbox to center its content both vertically and horizontally.
-It sets a specific font size and weight.
+-It sets a specific font size and weight.
-Additional styles for <p> and <h1> elements are defined.
+-Additional styles for <p> and <h1> elements are defined.